 - Ask you to make any payments via email by providing you with a link through which to make payments

 Coronavirus related fraud and scams

 Sadly, there has been an increase in fraudsters using Coronavirus as a front in their use of scam telephone calls, texts and emails.
 Please be vigilant about any messages you receive that claim to be from a financial services organisation.
 If you are concerned about anything you recieve, it is essential that you contact us before making any transactions.

-- Adverts for online quizzes and games aimed at promoting fun whilst in lockdown.
-These are, however, social engineering and harvesting techniques to obtain personal and financial information
+- Adverts for online quizzes and games aimed at promoting fun.
+These can use social engineering and harvesting techniques to obtain personal and financial information

-- Social Media targeting – if people post online about any repairs that need doing, this is being exploited by individuals who then offer to carry out the work.
-Please be careful what you are posting on Social Media; if a job is really urgent, either use someone you have used before or someone from a reputable approved site e.g. TrustATrader, Checkatrade, etc
+- Social media targeting – If people post online about repairs they may need, or other work on their property, this can be exploited by individuals who then offer to carry out the work.
+Please be careful what you are posting on social media; if a job is really urgent, either use someone you have used before or someone from a reputable approved site e.g. TrustATrader, Checkatrade, etc

 If you think someone is trying to trick you into handing over money or personal details, Stop, hang up, and call 159 to speak directly to your bank.

 159 is the memorable, secure number that connects you directly to your bank if you think you’re being scammed.
 It works in the same way as 101 for the police or 111 for the NHS.

 Call 159 if;